 Upon receipt of membership dues a member of the Accreditation Department will send instructions for the performance of the self-assessment.

-- See the initial accreditation process description for subsequent steps.
+initial accreditation process description for subsequent steps.

-- Once the initial accreditation process is completed, a facility starts the on-site accreditation process described in the accreditation process description.
+- Once the initial accreditation process is completed, a facility starts the on-site accreditation process described in the

 - Once accredited, a facility has an on-site assessment every 2 years.

 - The majority of facilities complete both the initial self-assessment phase and the on-site assessment phase in 1 – 2 years and achieve AABB accreditation.
-Much of this will depend on the readiness of the facility when they begin the process, the knowledge of their staff, and the amount of time available to work on the AABB accreditation process.
+Much of this will depend on the readiness of the facility when they begin the process, the knowledge of their staff, and the amount of time and resources available to work on the AABB accreditation process.
 In some instances this timeframe will be shorter and in other instances it will be longer.